Dhavalu585/Linkedin-auto-connect1/README.md

 # LinkedIn Auto Connect Tool

-Sometimes you want more `LinkedIn` connections, especially `500+`.
-This tool is very helpful to boost up your connections.
+Sometimes you want more `LinkedIn` connections, especially `500+` or you want to connect with particular niche people like developers, investors, marketers etc. This tool is very helpful to boost up your connections.
 Just run it from your favorite terminal or command prompt and keep it running until you make enough connection requests.

 > An automation tool to automate the connection requests on LinkedIn.